DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 Content blockers are severely restricted in functionality under Manifest v3 as a result of the depreciation of the webRequest API, which is used to block content prior to it loading.

-[uBlock Origin](https://ublockorigin.com), one of the most popular content blockers around, released a ['lite' version](https://chromewebstore.google.com/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh) with lesser functionality as a result of these changes, and many other extensions, mainly those that boost privacy and reduce data collection, are hit the hardest.
+[uBlock Origin](https://ublockorigin.com), one of the most popular content blockers around, released a ['lite' version](https://chromewebstore.google.com/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh) with lesser functionality as a result of these changes.
+Many other extensions, mainly those that boost privacy and reduce data collection, are hit the hardest.

 Google is a company that makes the bulk of its revenue through advertising and data collection.
 Perhaps it's conspiracy to think that they're making these changes to bolster their income, but it certainly isn't hurting it.
 This is a change that is being pushed by Google and a change that Google has the most to gain from.

-Manifest v3 is [also being adopted by Firefox](https://blog.mozilla.org/addons/2022/05/18/manifest-v3-in-firefox-recap-next-steps) to ensure interoperability, though they don't intend to phase out v2 for the foreseeable future.
+Manifest v3 is [also being adopted by Firefox](https://blog.mozilla.org/addons/2022/05/18/manifest-v3-in-firefox-recap-next-steps) to ensure interoperability, though Mozilla don't intend to phase out v2 for the foreseeable future.

 ### Accelerated Mobile Pages